School of Education Annual Reporting Measures

 Employment of Graduates

 Employment data is a combination of self-report and other publicly available records.
-90% (26/29) of AY 21-22 program completers were employed within the are they were prepared to teach immediately after graduation.
-The two who did not seek employment in the area of teacher certification for which they were prepared pursued education and service-related endeavors.
-One committed to a year of service and the other began graduate school in mathematics.
+67% of AY 22-23 program completers were employed within the area they were prepared to teach immediately after graduation.
+The six who did not seek employment in the area for which they were prepared pursued education abroad or in graduate school; one student stayed home with a newborn baby.

 '18-19